engtuncay/engtuncay.github.io/javascript/notes/js-notes-2-6-reg-ex.md

 `match()` method returns an array containing all of the matches, including capturing groups, or null if no match is found if we use a global flag in the pattern.

-❗ If we do not use a global flag, match() returns an object containing the pattern, index, input and group.
+❗ If we do not use a global (greedy) flag, match() returns an object containing the pattern, index, input and group.

 🧲 Example : without global flag